jetify-com/devbox/docs/app/docs/devbox_examples/languages/python.md

 The `python` package automatically comes bundled with `pip`, and the `python` plugin for Devbox will automatically create a virtual environment for installing your packages locally

-Your virtual environment is created in the `.devbox/virtenv/python` directory by default, and can be activated by running `source $VENV_DIR/bin/activate` in your devbox shell.
+Your virtual environment is created in the `.devbox/virtenv/python` directory by default, and can be activated by running `. $VENV_DIR/bin/activate` in your devbox shell.
 You can activate the virtual environment automatically using the init_hook of your `devbox.json`:

 ```json
 {